Manage permission filters

 -

-Under Members to whom the permission filter applies, use the dropdown menu to select the desired members.
+Under Members to whom the permission filter applies, use the dropdown menu to select the members you want to apply the filter to.
 Click

 to deselect any unwanted member.